metinsuloglu/CA-Flow-from-Shape/pointnet_model/README.md

 </p>

 ### Quick Start
 The model uses CUDA and requires a GPU.
 The code must be executed using Python 2 with TensorFlow 1.x.
+Part of the code is from the [PointNet++ repository](https://github.com/charlesq34/pointnet2).

 To use the model, the custom TensorFlow operations under the folder `tf_ops` must first be compiled.
 To do this, set environment variables: